SameedIlyas/Google-foo.bar-Challenge/challenges/journal.md

 ## Level 2
 The latest gossip in the henchman breakroom is that "LAMBCHOP" stands for "Lambda's Anti-Matter Biofuel Collision Hadron Oxidating Potentiator".
 You're pretty sure it runs on diesel, not biofuel, but you can at least give the commander credit for trying.

+The perks are definitely better as a Henchman than as a Minion.
+You're even allowed to sleep lying down!

+## Level 3